Foreword by Oisín Hurst – Director of Brand Strategy.

 Suganthini My first ever project; working as part of an experienced team, I’ve learnt so much in a short time and really developed as a designer.

-Every person in Ireland visits ESB Networks at some point in their lives, so it feels like we’re making a really important contribution to people across Ireland who depend on information from Networks during storm season.
+Every person in Ireland visits ESB Networks at some point in their lives, so it feels like we’re making a really important contribution to people across Ireland who depend on info from networks during storm season.